MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 - The *change review* feature only supports schema changes for textual item types.
 Currently it supports semantic models, excluding data modeling format v1, and dataflows.

-- An item can be tagged as *Different*, but still not qualify for change review.
-In these cases, the **Change review** button is disabled.
+- An item can be tagged as *Different*, but still not qualify to appear in the Compare window.
+In these cases, the **Compare** button is disabled.
 For example:
   - Settings changes such as name change.
   - Item type isn't yet supported.
   - Item has an unknown status because the comparison process wasn't completed.